 - Suspicious encryption of files

-This UDA feature was primarily available to inSync customers as it had extensive dependency and coupling with the endpoint backup framework.
+The Data Anomalies feature was primarily available to customers of Druva's endpoint and SaaS apps protection as it had extensive dependency and coupling with the endpoint backup framework.
 In short, this means the following:

 - The endpoint backup framework is made up of multiple smaller services which facilitate the execution of backup and recovery functions, these include: syncer service, master config. server, backup manager service, API service, node service, storage service, and user portal service.